D2klaas/Godot-4-HTTPManager/README.md

 * decodes response based on mime-type
 * custom decoders for mime-types
 * automatic progress display
-* web cache based on etag and modified since headers
+* web cache based on etag and modified-since headers

 ## Imstall
 Download files and add them to your addons folder in your godot project.